-Parents and other visitors must first report to the office and sign in upon entering the building.
-Volunteers need to be acknowledged by the office staff before leaving the office.
-This is required by Board policy and is for every student's protection.
+Parents and other visitors must first report to the MES Office and sign in upon entering the building.
+Volunteers need to be acknowledged by the Office staff before leaving the Office.
+This is required by Board policy and is for every student's safety and protection.
 All visitors will wear a visitor's ID while in the building.
 Parents are welcome to visit their child's class or lunch at any time so long as they have planned with the school at least 24 hours in advance.
-Visiting in the classroom isat the teacher's discretion.
-They have the final say if a visit to the classroom is feasible.
+Visiting the classroom is at the teacher's discretion and they have the final say as to whether a visit to the classroom is feasible.
 We ask that you do not bring other children along when you visit the class.
 Student visitors from other schools cannot always be accommodated, and permission must be received from the building principal.
 Pursuant to Ohio Revised Code Section 2923.122 no persons shall knowingly possess or have under the person's control, convey or attempt to convey, a deadly weapon or dangerous ordnance onto the premises.